 IT departments are breaking into two teams, or two departments, to accommodate the increase in regulations.
 Cybersecurity is breaking apart from the traditional IT infrastructure team due to separation of duty requirements in nearly all regulations.

-For example, if your company is regulated, you will probably be required to enforce a security control to back up all information systems.
-Although they are separate teams, the cybersecurity and IT infrastructure teams work together to get the company in compliance:
+For example, if your organization is regulated, you will probably be required to enforce a security control to back up all information systems.
+Although they are separate teams, the cybersecurity and IT infrastructure teams work together to get the company in compliance in the following ways:

 - The cybersecurity team determines what the company needs to do to comply with the regulation and assigns the work to the IT infrastructure team.